latenightz/xconfs/README.txt

-README.txt has been revamped for ease-of-use.

-note: I will add all the bindings here, at some point.
+Note: Volume controls + slstatus use Pulseaudio.
+I will add some configurations for Pipewire in the future.

 ==== CONTROLS ====